pachadotdev/cpp11qpdf/README.md

 developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)
 <!-- badges: end -->

-The goal of cpp11qpdf is to …
+## About

+The `cpp11qpdf` package provides a set of functions to manipulate PDF files using the `qpdf` library.

 ## Installation